 a.Immediate Relatives of U.S. Citizens

 Immediate Relatives of U.S. Citizens (spouse, parents and/or children under 21) can generally apply for AOS even if they are not in lawful status at the time the application is filed.
-It is still required that the foreign national relative had made a valid entry with inspection in order to adjust.
+It is still required that the foreign national relative have made a valid entry with inspection in order to adjust.

 b.Statutory exceptions to requirement for “lawful entry” or maintenance of status

 Certain individuals who entered the U.S. without inspection (“entered without inspection” or “EWI”) and/or have not maintained lawful status in the U.S. may be eligible to adjust status if they qualify for a statutory exception.
+You must speak with an attorney to see if any of the statutory exceptions apply.

 Along with the Form I-485, each applicant must also submit: